WeepingSpartan/TaskAPI/README.md

-# TASK : To build a random generator API and add a rate limiting service on top of it
+# Building a random generator API and add a rate limiting service on top of it